saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 The last benefit it gave me that is worth mentioning is that if you have the Salt API opened to others, you can simply have them use this method as well.
 This way, moving to another proxy minion type will not break someone else’s stuff either.

+This can make things easier in case we use different proxy minion types or in case we plan to migrate to another proxy minion type in the future.